PROGRAMS + EVENTS

 First Monday Jazz

-Launched in 2013, the First Monday Jazz series is APL’s longest running program, and has featured both established and emerging Chicago artists on the first Monday of every month on the Arts Block, including Dee Alexander, Junius Paul, Yaw Agyeman, Sam Trump, avery r. young & de deacon board, Bomba con Buya, Ugochi, and many many more.
+Launched in 2013, the First Monday Jazz series is APL’s longest-running program, and has featured both established and emerging Chicago artists on the first Monday of every month on the Arts Block, including Dee Alexander, Junius Paul, Yaw Agyeman, Sam Trump, and Avery R. young & de deacon board, Bomba con Buya, Ugochi, and many many more.
 To celebrate the five year milestone of First Monday Jazz in 2019, Arts + Public Life partnered with the Jazz Institute of Chicago to dedicate an entire year of its First Monday Jazz programming to women artists and women-led musical projects and programs.

 Committed Knitters